alettieri/itil-notes/DayOne.md

 > ###### Why External Service Provider?
 > We may not have the skillset to do a service, so, we have an external service provider do the work

+# Service Provider - IT as an Organization

+IT is an enabler for business processes.
+Within the realm of IT, customers buy IT services.

+> ###### Customer
+> Someone who buys goods or services

+> ###### Service Provider
+> An organization supplying __services__ to one or more internal or external customers

+Service Providers are not IT specific, can also be HR, Finance etc.

+Types of Service Providers:

+* Internal Service Provider
+* Shared Service Unit
+* External Service Provider

+## Internal Service Provider
+Service Provider established close to the business.
+Part of the same organization as the business

+## Shared Service Unit
+Not part of the business, but provide business specific services like HR, Finance or IT

+> __Example:__ Fast HRIS

+## External Service Provider
+Part of a different organization.
+Serve many organizations and customers, outsourced company

 # Business and IT alignment

 * Customers need IT to continously support business needs, even when they change